melpa/melpa/README.md

 available; given according to the `%Y%m%d` format.

 * `melpa` -- All the logic for generating everything in the repository based on the recipe files.
-By default this will build all packages listed under `recipes/`, compile the `index.html` file for the [melpa] website front page, and sync with the site.
+By default this will clean the `packages/` directory, build all packages listed under `recipes/`, and compile the `index.html` file for the [melpa] website front page.

     The following arguments are accepted,